Google Ventures leads $130 million investment in Flatiron Health

 Healthcare has become a hot area for venture capital, especially companies related to health, data and software.
 ZocDoc, which automates appointment booking, has raised around $100 million.
 Practice Fusion, which automates medical records, has raised more than $150 million.

-Venture-backed Castlight (CSLT.N), which allows patients to compare costs for medical procedures, raised $204.2 million in its initial public offering last quarter, although its share price of about $12 is well below the $37.50 at its March debut.
+Venture-backed Castlight, which allows patients to compare costs for medical procedures, raised $204.2 million in its initial public offering last quarter, although its share price of about $12 is well below the $37.50 at its March debut.

 Google Ventures has also backed Foundation Medicine, which uses vast amounts of data to analyze tumors.